 - Cook Time: 25 mins

 - 2 tsp vanilla

 - 1 cup uncooked quinoa, rinsed and dried

-- 12 oz dark chocolate, chopped (I used 85% dark chocolate)
+- 12 oz dark chocolate, roughly chopped

 - Preheat the oven to 350 degrees.
-Line a baking sheet with parchment paper.
+Line a rimmed baking sheet with parchment paper.

 - In a small pot, melt together honey and coconut oil over medium low heat (stir continuously) until smooth.
 This took me about 2 minutes.
 Stir in vanilla and salt.
 Set aside.

 - Purchasing high quality chocolate is worth the splurge.
 Just a quick glance at the ingredient list of low quality chocolate can confirm that.
-I used organic 85% cacao chocolate made from cacao, pure cane sugar and vanilla bean.
+I used organic 70% cacao chocolate made from cacao, pure cane sugar and vanilla bean.
 You really don't need much else!

 - The quinoa does not need to be cooked prior to adding it to this recipe.
 Quinoa is actually a seed even though we often treat it as pasta.
 It will toast up perfectly in the oven.